nguyenhoangnam-dev/imagor/README.md

 This is an extremely cool thing which show intensity of each color (Red, Green, Blue) from shadow, mid-tone and highlight.
 Using rechart.js to visualize data and transform y-axis to get more friendly chart.

+Note1: _In 1 bit depth image imagor may crash when try to show histogram._

 #### Filter

 When move the mouse to name of each filters user will get small explain about this filter.
 The slider in the bottom of each filters can move pretty smooth which will trigger [main screen](#main-screen) to update its image.
-The number on the right of filter's name not only show current value of slider but also can modify by click in it.
+The number on the right of filter's name not only show current value of slider but also can be modified by click in it.
+Moreover, by pressing arrow key or scrolling mouse, value in input box will increase or decrease respectively.

 ![Option bar](img/optionBar.jpg)